 I remember the day that I had to leave for college and leave my beloved hamster in the care of my mom and sister.
 I was worried, but I knew they would take good care of her.
 I missed her greatly while at school and would often ask them to send me pictures and videos of her to help with the distance.
 On breaks, I would come home and, before even greeting my family members, I would run right into the study and take her out of her cage to greet her.
 My mom and other family members were often jealous that I cared more about seeing my hamster when I got home than I did them.

-Loss and Grieving
+Loss and Coping with Grief

-There eventually came the dreaded time; I knew my hamster was getting old.
-I had to return to school to take my midterms and knew I would be home again for spring break, so I quickly said goodbye to my hamster and told her I would see her soon!
 When I got back from taking my midterm exams and started my spring break, I immediately ran into the study only to notice something was not right.
 My hamster’s cage still stood in its normal spot, but I could not see her in her usual place.
 I opened up the cage only to find that my beloved hamster was nowhere to be found.
 I began to fear the worst.
 Sure enough, my mom and sister confirmed she had passed while I was taking my midterm exams, and they were afraid to tell me until I was done.

 This was one of my very first experiences with death.
-It may sound silly that my first brush with grief came from losing a little rodent, but that experience taught me a lot about the grieving process.
+It may sound silly that my first brush with coping with grief came from losing a little rodent, but that experience taught me a lot about the grieving process.
 I remember crying every night for about a week, then slowly beginning to fear that maybe had I not gone back to school, she would still be alive.
 I denied the fact she was old and that it was “her time,” as many people told me.
 It hurt too much to think of her no longer being there to comfort me after all the times she brought me so much joy!

 Death as a Part of Life

 Eventually, I did come to a place of acceptance, but it took time to grieve and mourn my little furry friend.
 It helped me to appreciate life more, and to never take it for granted.
 This also helped me experience grief in a way that prepared me for other losses later in life.
-Unfortunately, grandparents, as well as friends’ family members, would get old or sick and I would eventually have to grieve humans.
+Unfortunately, grandparents, as well as friends’ family members, would get old or sick and I would eventually have to cope with grief over humans.
 But the true lesson I learned is to honor the life lived, regardless of whether it was a furry friend or a human.
 Each one is a gift, put here to bring us joy and community with one another.

 I also learned to be patient with my emotions and seek out friends and family members to talk to about my struggles with missing my loved ones.
 It helped to feel that I was not alone in the process, as well as to be heard and have my feelings validated.